lsst-dm/dmtn-205/index.rst

 Avoiding per-dataset or per-quantum communication with a central SQL database is absolutely critical for at-scale execution with our middleware, so the provenance described above will need to be saved to files at first and loaded into the database later.

 Most of the information we need to save is already included in the ``QuantumGraph`` produced prior to execution, especially if we include UUIDs for its predicted intermediate and output in the graph at construction.
-We are already planning to do this for other reasons, as described in the `"Quantum-backed butler" proposal in DMTN-177 <https://dmtn-177.lsst.io/#limited-quantum-backed-butler>`__.
+We are already planning to do this for other reasons, as described in the "Quantum-backed butler" proposal in :cite:`DMTN-177`.
 Always saving the graph to a managed location during any kind of execution (not just BPS) is thus a key piece of being able to load provenance into the database later.

 The remaining information that is only available during/after execution of a quantum is